Code-Institute-Submissions/jokama-farms/README.md

 ## User Expirience (UX)
 * __User Stories__
-    * Details on what service Jokama farms will provide for the Pig House management and Sow management are missing.
+    * Details on what services Jokama farms will provide for the Pig House management and Sow management are missing.
-    * For example for Piglet rearing and Jokama Farms AI centre there’s details of what the farm will provide, but for the first two below it’s only a description or introduction, the details on what service Jokama farms will provide will be helpful:
+    * For example for Piglet rearing and Jokama Farms AI centre there’s details of what the farm will provide, but for the two above it’s only a description or introduction, the details on what service Jokama farms will provide will be helpful:
     * In the contact section, when I fill in my name and move to the next box to put in my email, the name field appears blank and this happens for email andfree text field.
 Would be great if they were visible once I fill it in to assure me that I have filled them in and they have registered as filled in.
 * __Design__
     * Colour